cetinkaya/lastweekday/README.md

 require "lastweekday"

 LastWeekday.of(Date.new(2018, 6, 1))
-# Returns a Date object corresponding to the last weekday of June 2018
+# Returns a Date object corresponding to the last weekday of June 2018 (June 29, 2018)
 ```

 ## Last Occurrence of a Particular Day in a Month